punchagan/expense-tracker/README.md

 ### Ideas to be implemented

 - Automatically add categories for similar transactions

-- Add charts to view data by tags/categories/counterparty names

 - Change time/day bar-charts to also display category information - stacked or grouped bar-charts.